Career Services for Foreign-Trained LL.M. Students

-The Assistant Director for International Career Programs is also scheduling mini resume sessions with small groups of students during the academic year.
+The Assistant Director for International Career Programs is scheduling mini resume/cover letter sessions with small groups of students during the academic year.
 For more information, stop by our office (Suite 122) or e-mail Melanija Radnovic.
-All students enrolled in the LL.M. program should attend a resume workshop during the semester, if you are planning to find an internship or a practical training position during the academic year.
+All students enrolled in the LL.M. program should attend a resume workshop during the semester, if you are planning to find a practical training position during the academic year.
 The resume workshops are a little more than an hour long.

 Resources and Job Listings